hamed-alemoni/AES_Python/README.md

-to use this script you shoud instal pycryptodome with pip.
+to use this script you shoud install pycryptodome with pip.